arneallwardt/time_series_data_augmentation/README.md

 This repository contains 3 important directories: [data](./data/), [data_evaluation](./data_evaluation/) and [data_generation](./data_generation/) which you can use to do the following
 - plot results for discriminative- (**Ähnlichkeit**), visual- (**Diversität**), predictive evaluation (**Nützlichkeit**) aswell as the field test (**Praxistest**)
 - train new AE, VAE and TimeGAN models
-- test existing AE and VAE models
+- generate new data using Jittering, Time Warping, AE, VAE, and TimeGAN
 - look at real and synthetic data

 ## data_evaluation